shawnbusuttil/shawnbusuttil/README.md

 - [Ether Pay](https://github.com/shawnbusuttil/ether-pay) - A simple interface for sending ETH on testnet and seeing your transaction history.
 - [Asset Portfolio](https://github.com/shawnbusuttil/asset-portfolio) - A portfolio of assets, including the ability to filter by distribution.
 - [Bit Pay](https://github.com/shawnbusuttil/bitpay) - A simple interface for generating a random BTC address QR code on testnet that polls for payment.
+- [Multi Wallet Connect](https://github.com/shawnbusuttil/multi-wallet-connect) - A wallet connector for Bitcoin, EVM and Solana.

 I'm looking to help with "_fixing the money, fixing the world_". 😉
 <!--